Interactions between autoequivalences, stability conditions, and moduli problems: Introduction

+Triangulated categories appear throughout geometry, with the different incarnations containing varying geometric data.
+A well studied example is $\bderive{X}$, the bounded derived category of coherent sheaves on a (locally Noetherian) scheme $X$.
+This paper is centered on using interactions between stability conditions and exact autoequivalences to derive information about each other, revealing a great deal of geometric information about the underlying triangulated category in the process.
+In particular, we study when an autoequivalence and a stability condition are well adapted to each other.

-As an example of how a compatible autoequivalence can elucidate structure in a triangulated category, we look no further than the Fourier-Mukai transform on an elliptic curve $E$.
-The Fourier-Mukai transform is an autoequivalence obtained by the integral transform $\Phi_{\s{P}}$ of $\bderive{E}$ with kernel the Poincar\'e bundle.
-This autoequivalence does not preserve the geometric t-structure $\mr{Coh}(E)$, yet it is known (and can be verified using the theorem above) that $\Phi_{\s{P}}$ is compatible with all stability conditions on $\bderive{E}$, including classical slope stability.
-One can describe its action on $\bderive{E}$ by saying $\Phi_{\s{P}} \cdot (Z, \s{P}) = (Z, \s{P}) \cdot e^{i\pi/2}$ (for any stability condition).
-This description allows one to rephrase Atiyah's classification of the moduli of semistable vector bundles on $E$ as a transitive action of $\mr{SL}(2, \mZ)$ (via $\Phi_{\s{P}}$ and $\otimes \sL$ for any principle polarization $\s{L}$) on the set of phases \cite{MR0131423, MR2264108}.
+The prominent example of how a well adapted autoequivalence can elucidate structure in a triangulated category is the Fourier-Mukai transform on an elliptic curve, $E$.
+This is an autoequivalence obtained through the integral transform $\Phi_{\s{P}}$ of $\bderive{E}$ with the kernel $\s{P}$ isomorphic to the Poincar\'e bundle.
+This autoequivalence does not preserve the geometric t-structure $\mr{Coh}(E)$, yet it is known that $\Phi_{\s{P}}$ is highly compatible with all stability conditions on $\bderive{E}$, including classical slope stability.
+One can describe its action on $\bderive{E}$ through the equality $\Phi_{\s{P}} \cdot (Z, \s{P}) = (Z, \s{P}) \cdot e^{i\pi/2}$ on the stability manifold.
+This description allows one to reinterpret the method used in Atiyah's classification of the moduli of semistable vector bundles on $E$ as a transitive action of $\mr{SL}(2, \mZ)$ (via $\Phi_{\s{P}}$ and $\otimes \sL$ for any principle polarization $\s{L}$) on the set of phases of $(Z, \sP)$ \cite{MR0131423, MR2264108}.